jswebguru/private_chatbot/README.md

-# LangGraphRAG
+# Private Chatbot

-LangGraphRAG is a terminal-based Retrieval-Augmented Generation (RAG) system implemented using LangGraph.
+Private Chatbot is a terminal-based Retrieval-Augmented Generation (RAG) system implemented using LangGraph.
 The architecture is designed to handle queries by routing them through a series of processes involving message history caching, query transformation, and document retrieval from a vector database.

 ## Project Structure